cschladetsch/Flow/Readme.md

 This is just a simple example on how the library is tyicall used.
 It's a matter of chainging together sequences of _Barriers_, _Triggers_, and _Futures_ to remove the need to keep explicit track of internal state on each *Update* call.

-In this case, I'm using a lot of timed futures because it's a real-time card game and there are time limits.
+In this case, I'm using a lot of timed futures because it's a real-time card game and there are time limits